Reviewing a question is possible when the exam is finished and the files are scanned/uploaded if needed.

 - Select some text in the answer to highlight it.

 - The Comments-tab will open automatically and a comment can be added.

 - Click Save to add the comment or click Back to overview to continue reviewing without adding a comment to the highlight.

 - A highlight can be deleted by clicking on it in the answer box.
 The highlight will be selected en you can click on the close-icon that will appear at the top-right of the highlight.

 - Specific adjustments can be made to alter the score for a student, without relating this to specific criteria.
 This is done by typing in the number of points you want to subtract or add behind Specific adjustment.

-- A grading description is shown when this is added to the criteria.
-This description may contain information on the way a question is scored.
+- A solution is shown when this is included in the criteria.
+This solution may contain information on the way a question is scored.

 - A solution image is shown when this is added to the criteria.
 This option can be useful when an answer to the question contains, for example, a drawing.

 highlight Tip: Read here how to create quick comments in your profile.